MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 ### PPU

-At 60 Frames per Second(FPS) the NES' CPU can execute `29780` clock cycles per frame(for NTSC video), but there are `61440` different pixels to draw.
+At 60 **Frames per Second**(FPS) the NES' CPU can execute `29780` clock cycles per frame[^6], but there are `61440` different pixels to display.
 So the CPU is too slow to draw even a blank screen.

-A separate "Picture Processing Unit" runs at triple the clock speed, emitting one pixel per cycle.
-There are more cycles available than pixels to draw, so the idle time("Vertical Blank") is used by the CPU to configure the PPU for the next frame.
+A **Picture Processing Unit**(PPU) runs at triple the CPU's clock speed, emitting one pixel per cycle.
+It has more cycles available than pixels to emit, so the idle time("Vertical Blank") is used by the CPU to configure the PPU for the next frame.

-The PPU mainly draws two things: Background tiles and sprites.
-Up to 32 x 30 tiles and 64 sprites can be displayed at once, and these share a pool of 512 different 8x8 patterns.
+The PPU draws two things: Background tiles and sprites.
+Up to 32 x 30 tiles and 64 sprites can be displayed at once, and these share a pool of 512 different 8x8 4-color patterns.

-There are 4 different tables that store tile and sprite information:
+There are 4 tables in PPU address space that configure these:
-* Nametable: A table of bytes which each specify an 8x8 pattern
+* **Nametable**: A table of 32x30 bytes that specify which 8x8 pattern to use
-* Attribute table: Specifies which palette is used for each 16x16 group of tiles
+* **Attribute Table**: Specifies which 4-color palette is used for each 16x16 group of tiles
-* Object Attribute Memory(OAM): Stores the position, palette, and status of 64 sprites
+* **Object Attribute Memory**(OAM): Stores the position, palette, and status of 64 sprites
-* Palette: There are 4 different palettes, which each choose 3 of 64 different colors.
+* **Palette**: There are 8 different 4-color palettes.
+The first color is always transparent, and the other 3 choose from 64 different **System Colors**.

-Even though they use separate address spaces, there are three communication channels between the PPU and CPU:
+The PPU and CPU have different address spaces, but they are not isolated.
+There are three communication channels between them:
 * There are 8 PPU registers mapped in the CPU's address space.
 * The PPU triggers two CPU interrupts: End-of-scanline and Vertical Blank.
 * The cartridge itself can choose to modify its assigned PPU address space based on reads or writes to the CPU address space.